 Modern lasers are easy and convenient!

 No!
-Not that kind of radiation
+It’s not that kind of radiation

-Laser radiation is simply light energy, just as ordinary light bulb produces electromagnetic radiation (light energy).
+Laser radiation is quite simply light energy, just as ordinary light bulb produces electromagnetic radiation (light energy).
 Visible light is an electromagnetic wave ranging from around 390 nanometers in length (Violet) to around 700 nanometers (Deep Red).